MoonZoon/MoonZoon/docs/philosophy_and_non_goals.md

 **e)** Deliver all features at once.
 Don't expect to deploy scalable realtime apps on a stable cloud with the first MoonZoon release.

 **f)** Beginner friendliness.
 It should be a side-effect of a well-designed API and good documentation.

+**g)** The API optimized for the code writing.
+Readability and good error messages are the most important features.